kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ### Storing files

-[Cloud Storage](https://cloud.google.com/storage/docs) is what you need for your users to upload their files such as images which they will need to retrieve and display later.
+[Cloud Storage](https://cloud.google.com/storage/docs) is what you need for your users to upload their files such as images which they will need to retrieve and possibly display later.

 #### Cost